chrisnoonan98675/site/xl-deploy/how-to/upgrade-xl-deploy.markdown

 1. If you added libraries to XL Deploy's `lib` directory (such as database drivers), copy the additional libraries from the old installation directory to the new installation directory.

+1. Verify that libraries in the `lib` directory do not *also* appear in the `plugins` directory, even if their versions are different.

+    For example, if `lib` contains `guava-16.0.1.jar`, then the `plugins` directory should not contain any `guava-x.x.x.jar` file (such as `guava-13.0.jar`).
+In this case, you must remove the library from the `plugins` directory.

+1. Copy the `conf/deployit-license.lic` file from the old installation directory to the new installation directory.

+    Some versions of XL Deploy require a new version of the license file.
+Refer to [XL Deploy licensing](/xl-deploy/concept/xl-deploy-licensing.html#license-types) to see if you need a new license.
+You can download all of your licenses from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/).

+1. Copy the `conf/deployit.conf` and `conf/deployit-defaults.properties` files from the old installation directory to the new installation directory.

-1. If you have changed files in the `conf` directory, such as [`deployit-security.xml`](/xl-deploy/how-to/connect-xl-deploy-to-ldap-or-active-directory.html) or [`logback.xml`](/xl-deploy/how-to/using-xl-deploy-logging.html#configure-logging), manually redo those changes in the files in the new installation directory.
+1. If you have changed other files in the `conf` directory, such as [`deployit-security.xml`](/xl-deploy/how-to/connect-xl-deploy-to-ldap-or-active-directory.html) or [`logback.xml`](/xl-deploy/how-to/using-xl-deploy-logging.html#configure-logging), manually redo those changes in the files in the new installation directory.

 1. If you have changed the XL Deploy server startup scripts in the `bin` directory, manually redo these changes in the files in the new installation directory.

     **Note:** In XL Deploy 4.5.x and earlier, the startup scripts are called `server.sh` and `server.cmd`.
 In XL Deploy 5.0.0 and later, they are called `run.sh` and `run.cmd`; there are also `install-service.sh` and `install-service.cmd` scripts for running XL Deploy [as a service](/xl-deploy/how-to/install-xl-deploy-as-a-service.html).
 If you customized `server.sh` or `server.cmd`, you must redo these changes in `install-service.sh` or `install-service.cmd`.

-1. Verify that libraries in the `lib` directory do not *also* appear in the `plugins` directory, even if their versions are different.

-    For example, if `lib` contains `guava-16.0.1.jar`, then the `plugins` directory should not contain any `guava-x.x.x.jar` file (such as `guava-13.0.jar`).
-In this case, you must remove the library from the `plugins` directory.

 1. [Start the XL Deploy server interactively](/xl-deploy/how-to/start-xl-deploy.html) to allow automatic repository upgraders to run.